rustfoundation/safety-critical-rust-consortium/subcommittee/tooling/meetings/2025-11-28/minutes.md

 -----

-Niko, via email to some people regarding the Rust Project Goals process (Pete to verify if there’s another place this is posted or how public we can make this):
+Niko, via email to some people regarding the Rust Project Goals process, and then later publicly:

 Hi everyone,